zhphmore/GAT-LSTM-For-Lithium-Ion-Battery-Temperature-Field-Prediction/readme.md

 We trained GAT-LSTM as AI surrogate model to solve the problem.

-This github resposiroy contains the precedent work for paper: *The Lithium-Ion Battery Temperature Field Prediction Model Based on CNN-Bi-LSTM-AM* [doi.org/10.3390/su17052125](doi.org/10.3390/su17052125 "The Lithium-Ion Battery Temperature Field Prediction Model Based on CNN-Bi-LSTM-AM")
+This github repository contains the precedent work for paper: *The Lithium-Ion Battery Temperature Field Prediction Model Based on CNN-Bi-LSTM-AM* [doi.org/10.3390/su17052125](doi.org/10.3390/su17052125 "The Lithium-Ion Battery Temperature Field Prediction Model Based on CNN-Bi-LSTM-AM")

 ## Overview